KDCube is built around apps

 model: claude-opus-4-1

-If the bundle needs extra per-job controls, send them in reconciliation_context and override on_memory_reconciliation_request(request=...) to validate or augment them before the job is stored.
+If the app needs extra per-job controls, send them in reconciliation_context and override on_memory_reconciliation_request(request=...) to validate or augment them before the job is stored.
 The SDK persists this context with the job and rebinds it under bundle_call_context.memory.reconciliation.context when the background reconciler runs.

 async def on_memory_reconciliation_request(self, *, request: dict) -> dict | None: